ppy/osu-wiki/news/2018-05-08-new-featured-artist-VINXIS.md

 <iframe width="80%" height="315" src="https://www.youtube.com/embed/K5UL_RxK0lk" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 > Atmospheric to say the least, A Centralized View is many things, and infinitely mappable is one of them.
-Layers of simple synthlines intertwine amidst complex percussion to create something uniquely enthralling as it is uplifting and clean.
+Layers of simple synthlines intertwine amidst complex percussion to create something as uniquely enthralling as it is clean and uplifting.

 ### Take